- Required Elements

 - a summary of all other unpublished information (whether adverse or supportive) that is relevant to an evaluation of the safety and effectiveness of the device

-- if nonclinical laboratory data are provided, a statement that such studies have been conducted in compliance with the Good Laboratory Practice (GLP) regulation in 21 CFR Part 58.
-If the study was not conducted in compliance with the GLP regulation, include a brief statement of the reason for noncompliance.
+- if nonclinical laboratory data are provided, a statement that such studies have been conducted in compliance with the Good Laboratory Practice (GLP) regulations in 21 CFR Part 58.
+If the study was not conducted in compliance with the GLP regulations, include a brief statement of the reason for noncompliance.